percona/everest-doc/docs/administer/rbac.md

 RBAC policies are the rules and guidelines that define how roles, permissions, and users are managed within RBAC.
 These policies ensure that users have appropriate access to resources based on their roles within Percona Everest.

-The policy definiton in Percona Everest is:
+The policy definition in Percona Everest is:

 ```sh